MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### RegisteredProtocolHandlers
   #### Register protocol handlers

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
+  Set this policy (recommended only) to register a list of protocol handlers.
+This list is merged with ones registered by the user and both are available to use.

+To register a protocol handler:

-  Register a list of protocol handlers.
-Set the protocol property to the scheme (like 'mailto') and the url property to the URL pattern of the application that handles the scheme.
-The pattern can include a '%s', which will be replaced by the handled URL.
+- Set the protocol property to the scheme (for example, "mailto")
+- Set the URL property to the URL property of the application that handlers the scheme specified in the "protocol" field.
+The pattern can include a "%s" placeholder, which the handled URL replaces.

-You can recommend a specific value for this policy, but you can't require that your users use it.

-The protocol handlers registered by policy are merged with any handlers registered by the user, and both are available for use.
-The user can override the protocol handlers installed by policy by installing a new default handler, but they can't remove a protocol handler registered by policy.
+Users can't remove a protocol handler registered by this policy.
+However, they can install a new default protocol handler to override the existing protocol handlers.

   #### Supported features:
   - Can be mandatory: No